 8. Learn how to support and comfort yourself.

 A genuine best friend is supportive and comforting in times of need and distress, often knowing exactly what to say or what to do to make us feel better.
 When it comes to supporting ourselves, on the other hand, we often drown out our pain by indulging in food, sex, gambling and other addictions including self-pity and other self-destructive behaviors.
 Learning how to face our hurt, instead of escaping from it, is one of the most essential (and most difficult) ways of developing self-love.
 When we listen to our emotional needs, and open ourselves up to the vulnerability of experiencing shame, anger and grief, we can then take the appropriate steps to help assuage the hurt we feel in a healthy and productive way.
 If you’d like a step-by-step guided approach, check out our Self-Love Journal.

 9. Learn how to have fun alone.

 When most of us think of enjoying ourselves, we usually equate it with other human contact.
-Going to the movies, playing sport games, attending interest groups, booking a table at the restaurant … it’s a sad truth that many of us have learnt to enjoy life in the company of others, but not solely in the company of ourselves.
+Going to the movies, playing sports games, attending interest groups, booking a table at the restaurant … it’s a sad truth that many of us have learned to enjoy life in the company of others, but not solely in the company of ourselves.
 Try developing an enjoyable interest that you can pursue alone.
 Doing so will help to deepen your bond with yourself.

 10. Do a random act of kindness for yourself each day.